Iamshashvat/techgigJioBlockchain-LENDEN/README.md

 # LENDEN - A P2P micro-lending and donating platform

-This is our (Apoorv Jain &amp; Shashvat Mohane) submission for JIO blockchain hackathon.
+This is our (Apoorv Jain &amp; Shashvat Mohane) submission for blockchain hackathon.
 We have called our micro-lending platform LENDEN as in taking/giving something to someone in hindi.
 Which also refers to the two major funcitonalities of our platform - LENding &amp; DONating.

 Following is the architecture we have defined for our system.